KarenRugerioA/Machine-Learning/README.md

 ## Analysis

 In this scenario, the Bias is way larger than the Variance: This is an indicator of an **underfitting** model.
 Moreover, both, the Bias and the Variance are high.
-Which could lead to some inconsistent and some innacurate predictions.
+Which could lead to some inconsistent and some inaccurate predictions.
 To improve the results it would be useful to have more data and/or more parameters.